digicatapult/bridgeAI-gitops-infra/flux/README.md

         apiVersion: "serving.kserve.io/v1beta1"
         kind: "InferenceService"
         metadata:
             name: "house-price" # name of the inference service
-        annotations:
-            serving.kserve.io/deploymentMode: RawDeployment # deployment mode for production installation serving.kserve.io/disableIngressCreation: "true" # disable ingress creation for this service
         spec:
             predictor:
                 serviceAccountName: inference-sa # service account to be used to access the model in a bucket, eg: MinIO
                 model:
                     modelFormat:
                         name: mlflow # specifies the model format as mlflow
                     protocolVersion: v2  # specifies the protocol version to use
-            storageUri: s3://mlflow/0/1f5d520bc53a4e6ca119d333e80fad69/artifacts/model # S3 storage URI for the model in the bucket, e.g. MinIO
+                    storageUri: s3://mlflow/0/e7750463f06145d39a085ad7d9a55cb9/artifacts/model # S3 storage URI for the model in the bucket, e.g. MinIO

-2. apply the inference yaml file
+2. apply the inference.yaml file

-        kubectl apply -f <<filename>>.yaml
+        kubectl apply -f <<file-name>>.yaml

-3. Check if the Kserve inference service is in "Ready" state.
+3. Check if the inference service is in "Ready" state.

-        kubectl get svc <<kserve-servicename>> -n <<namespace>>
+        kubectl get svc <<inference-service-name>> -n <<namespace>>

 #### Test the inference service